How Eagle Valley Behavioral Health is building a new model for addressing mental health

 There are two reasons, Lindley hypothesized as to why it took over 30 years for a new community mental health center to be formed and designated by the state.

 “Number one is no one thought you could do it.
-When we first asked a few years ago if we could become a CMHC, the answer was: ‘No. The ones we have are the ones we have, we don’t know how to do that,’” Lindley said.
+When we first asked a few years ago if we could become a (community mental health center), the answer was: ‘No. The ones we have are the ones we have, we don’t know how to do that,’” Lindley said.

 “I think two — what really is the most important piece — is other communities don’t have this amazing effort taking place in their backyard.
 They don’t have 30, 40 organizations all aligned, pushing in the same direction, covering their specific pieces, if you will, of the pie or the puzzle to really transform the behavioral health system,” he added.
 “We did not do this alone.”